William Daniels (cinematographer): Erich von Stroheim: 1919-1925

+Daniels on Merry-Go-Round (1923): “In the big banquet scene, Stroheim had all the extras playing Austrian officers really drunk; he served real champagne by the bucketful and whiskey as well.
+A girl stepped naked out of a punchbowl…Merry-Go-Round was a disaster for Stroheim.”

 By 1918 he was promoted to a first camera operator at Universal Pictures.
 There he initially worked in an uncredited capacity, including the shooting of Erich von Stroheim’s debut film, Blind Husbands (1919).

 Daniels provided the photography for director von Stroheim’s most iconic Metro-Goldwyn-Mayer productions of the 1920s, among them Foolish Wives (1922), Greed (1925), and The Merry Widow (1925).

 Von Stroheim’s Greed involved six weeks of shooting in Death Valley in July and August 1925, with the entire cast and crew on site.
 Daniel endured the heat and lack of amenities without complaint.
 Photographically, his greatest challenge shooting Greed was integrating transitions from natural outdoor lighting with illuminated interiors that von Stroheim demanded in the famous marriage sequence shot in San Francisco: “[B]alancing the exposure was hell” Daniels recalled.
 He registered dismay with the director’s obsession for “realism” requiring that an underground mining sequence be shot in an actual shaft at a depth 3000 feet (915 meters), rather than near the surface, either of which would have produced the same visual effect.
 Daniels ended his association with von Stroheim after completing The Merry Widow in 1925.

-Greta Garbo: 1925-1936
+Greta Garbo: 1925-1939

 When the 19-year-old Swedish actress Greta Garbo first arrived under contract at MGM studios in 1924, Daniels was enlisted to conduct her screen tests, specifically close-ups.
 He recalled that “she didn't speak a word of English and was terrifically shy.”
 After completing this essential, but painstaking “ordeal,” Daniels insisted that Garbo would henceforth work exclusively on closed sets (director and crew only present), in an effort to ease the young actresses “constant stage fright” and allowing her to focus on performing.

-Daniels acted as cinematographer on 16 pictures starring Garbo, the first The Temptress (1926) and the last Camille (1936).
+Daniels acted as cinematographer on 16 pictures starring Garbo, the first The Temptress (1926) and the last Ninotchka (1939) film).